What windows of opportunities in the agricultural sector are open for Ukraine today?

 What advice would you give to foreign businessmen who are only starting to live and work in Ukraine?

 I would suggest that foreign and local businessmen pay more attention to positive aspects because, let me repeat myself, Ukraine is a country of huge opportunities.
 Yes, we have problems, but every country has them too.
 Nevertheless, Ukraine today is a point of growth and unique business opportunities, especially in the agrarian and food industries.
 And if problems arise, which they always do, do not give up!
 (Smiles.)
 Because Ukraine (as far as its people and environment are concerned) is a very kind country.
 Our people will certainly help you to solve problems that may stand in the way!

 Olga Trofimtseva Talks about Future of Agriculture in Ukraine

 AgroDestinations presents an interview with Olga Trofimtseva, Deputy Minister of Agrarian Policy and Food of Ukraine for European Integration.
 Unlike most Ukrainian officials, Olga has a real and unique experience in leading positions abroad.
-Prior to her appointment to the Ministry of Agrarian Policy, she was in charge of the project called "Advising Ukraine on Agricultural Trade Issues - within the Framework of the EU-Ukraine Deep and Comprehensive Free Trade Agreement (DCFTA)" implemented by the German Federal Ministry of Food and Agriculture.
+Prior to her appointment to the Ministry of Agrarian Policy, she was in charge of the project called "Advising Ukraine on Agricultural Trade Issues - within the Framework of the EU-Ukraine Deep and Comprehensive Free Trade Agreement (DCFTA)".

 What windows of opportunities in the agricultural sector are open for Ukraine today?